 SMART goals – do you have them?
 The importance of goal setting cannot be overemphasized, but do you ever wonder how it is that you set goals and just cannot seem to achieve them?
 Do you find yourself constantly pushing your goals back or spinning your wheels, feeling stuck like you cannot make progress towards your goals?

 Take stock of your current goals and assess whether they are SMART goals.
-The SMART goals definition is specific, measurable, attainable, relevant, timely.
-If they are not SMART then the entire exercise of setting goals and working towards them will not be an efficient use of your time and you are setting yourself and your business up for perpetual failure.
-On the other hand, making sure each goal you set is SMART will set you up for success because you will have a roadmap to be able to work towards your goals and internal checks to make sure you are making progress.
+The SMART goals definition is specific, measurable, attainable, relevant, and timely.
+If they are not SMART, the entire exercise of setting goals and working towards them will not be an efficient use of your time, and you are setting yourself and your business up for perpetual failure.
+On the other hand, making sure each goal you set is SMART will set you up for success because you will have a roadmap to be able to work toward your goals and internal checks to make sure you are making progress.

 Here are my 3 quick tips to set SMART goals.

 Tie Your Goal to Your Natural Genius